The Saskatchewan Environmental Society has been the organization working on environmental issues in the province for more than 50 years.

 For the past 50 years, the SES has been building a sustainable future by doing research, providing sought after insight, developing programs, and providing rational solutions.
 SES has established a reputation for sound science, good management, civility, and an ability to work collaboratively.

 A lot of our work towards building a sustainable future has been in helping to evaluate environmental policy on a wide variety of issues such as climate solutions, forestry, and pesticides, and in varied scope from helping engage citizens in climate-friendly practices to contributing comments and expertise to Canadian environmental law development and changes.

 In addition to building a sustainable future, SES has also helped people live sustainable lives in our programs to help citizens reduce toxins and conserve precious resources such as energy and water in their homes, gardens, businesses, institutions, and organizations.
 Again our work is varied and diverse.
 We work with students to develop campaigns in their schools to use less water and conserve energy, and we brought 100% solar-powered electric vehicles to a public car-share program in Saskatoon—Canada’s first.
 Our “Stuff I Can Do” resource helps people to adopt climate-friendly behaviours at home and at work.

-We respectfully acknowledge that our work in Saskatchewan spans Treaties 2, 4, 5, 6, 8, 10, and our office is located in Saskatoon on Treaty 6 territory, the traditional territory of Cree peoples, and the homeland of the Métis Nation.
+We respectfully acknowledge that our work in Saskatchewan spans Treaties 2, 4, 5, 6, 8, 10, and our office is located in Saskatoon on Treaty 6 territory, the traditional land of Cree peoples and homeland of the Métis Nation.